 Whether your hair is curly or straight, there are a variety of different styles to try that suit your natural texture.
-If you feel like a change however, you can straighten it temporarily or permanently.
-What you do with your hair is a matter of individual taste, but the key is always to prevent damage and treat your hair with respect in order to have hair that looks and feels its absolute best.
+If you feel like a change, however, you can straighten it temporarily or permanently.
+What you do with your hair is a matter of individual taste, but the key is always to prevent damage and treat your hair with respect in order to have hair that looks and feels amazing.

 Do you have a question about straightening your hair or an experience to share?
 Leave a comment for tailored advice and share your insight with other readers.